 French Language Knowledge

-Because 95% of the courses are in French, you need to be able to function in French.
+Because the majority of the courses are in French, you need to be able to function in French.
 English speakers who attended an immersion program or have the equivalent of two years of university French will have no problem.
 You can, if you wish, take a summer course prior to the beginning of classes, which might even be credited in Ontario (ask your home university).
 All RA Universities offer a French course before school starts, that can vary from one to four weeks.
 In addition, you can enroll in courses in French as a foreign language (FLE) during your exchange year.
 ORA also offers a Summer Language Program in two locations: Grenoble (CUEF) and Saint-Étienne (CILEC).

 Tuition fees are paid to your home university in Ontario.
 Travel costs to your host university in France and back (probably around $1,200).
 Living expenses in France: a minimum of $1,200 – $1,500 per month.
 In France you have the possibility of working full-time during holidays and part-time while studying.
 Be aware of the exchange rate as it fluctuates.